curl/everything-curl/cmdline/urls/globbing.md

     curl -O "http://example.com/chess-[0-7]x[0-7].jpg"

-And you can, of course, mix ranges and series.
+You can, of course, mix ranges and series.
 Get a week's worth of logs for both the web server and the mail server:

     curl -O "http://example.com/{web,mail}-log[0-6].txt"